 “Everything is ethically sourced and produced.
 It’s really important to do business the right way,” Berliner said.

 But for Berliner, VLAM is more than an inspiring message.
 Selling the gear provides her the opportunity to help other organizations.
 The profits are donated to mom-run, impactful non-profits like MomsRising.org, a grassroots organization of over a million people working for economic security for all mothers, women, and families in the United States.

-In June, Berliner and North Fork-based friend and artist Agathe Snow attended “Women Artists: Reshaping the Conversation,” a three-part panel discussion presented by Toni Ross at East Hampton’s LongHouse Garden.
-At the event, Ross decided to gift VLAM shirts to the women in attendance.
+In June, Berliner and North Fork-based friend and artist Agathe Snow attended “Women Artists: Reshaping the Conversation,” a three-part panel discussion presented by Toni Ross at East Hampton’s Nick & Toni’s restaurant.
+At the event, Ross decided to gift VLAM shirts to women on future panels.